-No fact connected with the name of Allahabad is so interesting, and at the same time so little known, as that of its having once been a Republican State in the heart of ancient India.
-To trace the royal lineage of Buddha, his biographers review, one by one, the various dynasties of Hindoo Princes, and take exception to the house of Pandoo, for its illegitimate origin.
-The line of the Benares Rajahs is dismissed for one reason-the line of the Kanouge Rajahs for another.
-The instance of Allahabad is rejected on the score of its having been a Republic, in which the people obeyed no Rajah.
-It would make an interesting chapter in the history of our nation, if research can elicit further matter about this ancient Hindoo state.

-The name of Prayag must have been adopted in an age when superstition attached a peculiar sanctity to the spot.
-It was in use when Hwen Thsang came in the seventh century.
-The Hindoo legends state the place to form a Triveni, or the meeting of three waters. sees the Ganges and Jumna to form a magnificent confluence.
-But the third stream, Seraswattee, is in vain looked for with all the straining a man can give to his They say, she was coming down the country, but encountering on the way with hideous demons making a frightful noise, she disappeared among the sands on the north-west of Delhi.
-Travelling thence slowly and incognita beneath the earth, she at length met with Gunga and Jumoona at Allahabad.
-Tears trickled down her cheeks as she related the story of her misfortunes, and she had been too much affrighted to assume again her visible form.
-This is but a mystified allusion to the swallowing up of the river Seraswattee (Caggar) by a violent earthquake.
-The frightful noises are those which accompany the natural phenomenon of an agitation of the earth.
-The trickling tears refer, perhaps, to the percolating water, which cozes through the walls of a subterranean temple at the Prayag.
+No fact connected with the name of Allahabad is so interesting, and at the same time so little known, as that of its having once been a Republican State in the heart of ancient India To trace the royal lineage of Buddha, his biographers review, one by one, the various dynasties of Hindoo Princes, and take exception to the house of Pandoo, for its illegitimate origin The line of the Benares Rajahs is dismissed for one reason-the line of the Kanouge Rajahs for another The instance of Allahabad is rejected on the score of its having been a Republic, in which the people obeyed no Rajah It would make an interesting chapter in the history of our nation, if research can elicit further matter about this ancient Hindoo state seventh century The Hindoo legends state the place to form a Tricens, or the meeting of three waters One sees the Ganges and Jumna to form a magnificent confluence But the third stream.
+Seraswattee, is in vain looked for with all the straining a man can give to his They say, she was coming down the country, but encountering on the way with hideous demons making a frightful noise, she disappeared among the sands on the north-west of Delhi Travelling thence slowly and incognita beneath the earth, she at length met with Gunga and Jumoona at Allahabad Tears trickled down her cheeks as she related the story of her misfortunes, and she had been too much affrighted to assume again her visible form This is but a mystified allusion to the swallowing up of the river Seraswattee (Caggar) by a violent earthquake The frightful noises are those which accompany the natural phenomenon of an agitation of the earth.
+The trickling tears refer, perhaps, to the percolating water, which cozes through the walls of a subterranean temple at the Prayag